Murray, Jokic lead charge as Nuggets beat Lakers 122-109 - WHIZ News

 The Lakers entered the game without Troy Brown Jr. (strained left quadriceps), Austin Reaves (strained hamstring strain) and Lonnie Walker IV (knee tendinitis).

-“Kudos our guys — they kept fighting and just had a couple bad turnovers, couple balls that didn’t go our way, couple shots didn’t go down,” Lakers coach Darvin Ham said.
+“Kudos to our guys — they kept fighting and just had a couple bad turnovers, couple balls that didn’t go our way, couple shots didn’t go down,” Ham said.
 “The group that was out there, they were competitive, then gave it their all until we couldn’t give anymore.”

 Leading by as many as 20 points in the fourth quarter, the Nuggets saw the Lakers make a mini-run.
 But Murray calmed things down with a 3-pointer.